 When given a choice, seniors prefer to stay in their home.
 The thought of having to leave a home that’s filled with memories can be devastating to seniors and their family members.
 Yet, when care is needed, who is able to provide the necessary care and who pays?

 Soon it becomes apparent that more help is needed.
-Other family members are brought into the discussion, and the oldest daughter makes the call to a home care company.
+Other family members are brought into the discussion, and a call is placed to a senior home care company.
 This is where Preferred Care at Home steps into the process.
-We understand that making that first call to a home care company is not easy, in fact it can be very emotional and overwhelming.
+We understand that making that first call to a senior home care company is not easy, in fact it can be very emotional and overwhelming.
 It is difficult to watch your senior loved one struggle to remain in their home.
-Your hope is that your mother, father, or spouse can remain in their home, but, you wonder, is it really possible?
+You hope your mother, father, or spouse can remain home, but, you wonder, is it really possible?
 Is home care affordable?

 Yes!
 It is possible for seniors to remain in their home.
 And, yes!
 It is affordable.
 In fact, one of the most affordable senior-care options is in-home care.
 There are also ways that care can be provided at no cost to seniors.
 Here are a few ways to pay for home care services: